 Whilst the entire Aston Martin range at the time used an aluminium tub as part of the VH architecture, the One-77 was developed to be as light as possible.
 Multimatic created a full carbon fibre tub, each one taking 6 weeks to lay by hand and manufactured at their facility in Canada before being sent to the UK.

 This example was supplied new to Spain in Silver Pearl over Magnetic Grey ‘Deepsoft’ leather with Raven black stitching.
 Of the three interior options, this example features the lesser-seen perforated-Alcantara seat inserts with silver foil backing.
 The fantastic centre console design that paved the way for future Astons features anodised black interior switchgear and the full-length carbon fibre facia insert.

 Outside, the car sees black brake callipers behind the upgraded 10- spoke forged wheels, polished and bead blasted.
 The outside brightwork, including the grille, bonnet vents and side strakes are suitably in a polished finish.

-This example is currently located in Switzerland with its second keeper and has been used sparingly.
+This example is available for acquisition from its second keeper and has been used sparingly.
 Regularly serviced with Aston Martin Geneva, the car remains in storage and will be serviced as part of the sale.
 The mileage today stands at 1,950kms and presents superbly.

 Believed to be one of just four examples supplied new in Silver Pearl, this One-77 presents a rare opportunity to acquire an elegant and timeless specification of the pinnacle of modern Aston Martin design.

-This example is available to view by appointment only in Switzerland.
+This example is available to view at our showrooms outside London immediately

 The DK™ Logo and DK Engineering™ are registered trade marks of D.K.
 Engineering (Holdings) Limited